 Getting Back Into The School Routine

-While the transition of remote learning to back to school can be stressful, there are ways to help reduce the ‘back to school stress’ for both parents and their kids.
+While the transition of remote learning to back to school can be a little stressful, there are ways to help reduce the ‘back to school stress’ for both parents and their kids.

 Many parents find it hard to keep their child focused and motivated throughout the whole school term but this can change.
 The first couple of weeks are actually the best times to set up your goals and routines, reduce distractions, and improve on things that matter most.
 These tips will help you approach your child’s school term with a positive, more productive end in sight.